raveeshvyas/APT-Assignment/assessment_01/thought_process.md

 (others 0)

-From Table (2?), we infer that after keeping aside the column for volume (`neutronCount`) the values in the column `gamma` are the maximum for `<how many>` values which is the highest and thus we can very confidently suggest that `gamma` is indeed the maximum and maps to the actual column `high`.
+From the above tables, we infered that after keeping the column for volume (`neutronCount`) aside the values in the column `gamma` are the maximum for `432559` values which is the highest and thus we can very confidently suggest that `gamma` is indeed the maximum and maps to the actual column `high`.

-Similarly, we consolidated the results for all the times each column is the minimum of all the columns for all values as shown in Table (3?) and found that the column `omega` is lowest for most times `<how much>` and thus maps to the actual column `low`.
+Similarly, we consolidated the results for all the times each column is the minimum of all the columns for all values as shown in Table above and found that the column `omega` is lowest for most times `432906` and thus maps to the actual column `low`.

-<\Add Candlestick Analysis>
+Also as we later found, if we kept gamma and omega as high and low during the candlestick analysis after finding open and close, they always contained open and close.

 ## Finding Price